mjordan/islandora_workbench_docs/docs/creating_vocabularies.md

-Islandora Workbench lets you creatw vocabulary terms from CSV files.
+Islandora Workbench lets you create vocabulary terms from CSV files.
 This ability is separate from creating vocabulary terms at the same time as creating the nodes in `create` or `update` tasks, as described in "[Drupal fields and CSV fields](/islandora_workbench_docs/fields)" documentation.
 You should load a vocabulary using the options described here if any of these situations applies to you:

 * you are working with a vocabulary that has fields in addition to term name.
 * you are working with a vocabulary that is hierarchical.